starburstgem/starburst/README.md

 	gem "starburst"

+Run the following command in your app directory:

+	rails generate starburst:install

+The generator:

+- creates a migration that adds a table for announcements, and another table that notes which users have read which announcements
+- adds the announcements helper to your `ApplicationController`
+- mounts the starburst route used for marking announcements as read in your routes file
+- references Starburst's JavaScript, used to immediately hide an annoucement when the user acknowledges it, to your `application.js` file

+Next, run the migration that the generator added:

+	rake db:migrate

+Proceed to the Getting Started section below.

-Run the following commands:
+*Run the following commands:

 	rake starburst:install:migrations
 	rake db:migrate

-Add the following line to your ApplicationController (app/controllers/starburst/application_controller.rb):
+*Add the following line to your ApplicationController (app/controllers/starburst/application_controller.rb):

 	helper Starburst::AnnouncementsHelper

-Add the following line to your routes file (config/routes.rb):
+*Add the following line to your routes file (config/routes.rb):

 	mount Starburst::Engine => "/starburst"

-Add the following line to your application.js file (app/assets/javascripts/application.js):
+*Add the following line to your application.js file (app/assets/javascripts/application.js):

 	//= require starburst/starburst